Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Baltic Sea ferry service design

 The letter on the label stands for the fleet type.
-In the baseline fleet B, the number of vessels and their principal dimensions match the present fleet of the largest ferry operator in the region.
+In the baseline fleet B, the number of ships and their principal dimensions match the present fleet of the largest ferry operator in the region.
 Moreover, we assign the services the same frequencies currently used in the routes.
-The uniform fleet U consists of interchangeable vessels of the same optimized design allocated for all the routes.
-The mixed fleet M is assembled from vessels optimized for each route.
+The uniform fleet U consists of interchangeable ships of the same optimized design allocated for all the routes.
+The mixed fleet M is assembled from ships optimized for each route.

 The number in the label represents the number of distinct routes in the transportation network.
-Figure \ref{fig:route4} illustrates the current network of four routes.
-The first alternative network in figure \ref{fig:route3} routes traffic from Estonia to Sweden via Finland, eliminating one route.
-The number of routes is further reduced to two and one while preserving a direct connection between all the mainland ports (figures \ref{fig:route2} and \ref{fig:route1}).
-In all the alternative networks, vessels in service to and from Sweden call at the Åland Islands to benefit from tax exemption, which enables duty-free sales on board.
+Figure \ref{fig:routes} (top left) illustrates the current network of four routes.
+The first alternative network in figure \ref{fig:routes} (top right) routes traffic from Estonia to Sweden via Finland, eliminating one route.
+The number of routes is further reduced to two and one while preserving a direct connection between all the mainland ports (bottom panels in figure \ref{fig:routes}).
+In all the alternative networks, ships in service to and from Sweden call at the Åland Islands to benefit from tax exemption, which enables duty-free sales on board.

-We use CVXPY \citep{DB16} modeling language to represent the problem instances and solve them with the primal-dual interior point algorithm implemented in the solver ECOS \citep{DCB13}.
-The \text{branch and bound} extension handles the integer-valued decision variables.
-The solver obtains the global optimum in less than 10 seconds on a standard desktop computer in all the problem instances.
 Table \ref{tb:demands} shows the demand input data (the same for all problem instances) for every active origin-destination port pair.
-The other fixed parameter values can be accessed in the implementation code (see §\ref{sec:organization}).
+The other fixed parameter values can be accessed in the implementation code.
+We solve all the problem instances using ECOS with the default settings.